Online MA Health Communication & Promotion

 COMSTRAT 701 – Master’s Capstone (offered fall, spring, summer semesters)

-Culminating course where students demonstrate core competencies with the response to 4-5 prompts, completion of an online portfolio and other creative and engagement activities.
+A culminating course where students demonstrate core competencies with the response to 4-5 prompts, completion of an online portfolio, and other creative and engagement activities.
 Sample syllabus

 What you’ll learn

 Whether you have no training in strategic communication or are a seasoned professional, this degree will advance and invigorate your career.
 The program’s multidisciplinary approach offers students expertise in new and traditional media while teaching them how to gather and analyze information and use those findings in creating health and public awareness campaigns.
 Students will also gain skills in analyzing information and designing health communication strategies, programs, and initiatives and increase their knowledge in communication monitoring, metrics, and reporting the effectiveness of outreach efforts.